telephone: 01270 767880 email: enquiries@everwelloh.co.uk

 Occupational Health Assessments

-So whether you require one or more referrals, a workplace Occupational Health Assessment, a home visit or wish to send an employee to see an Occupational Health Physician we are in a position to help you.
+So whether you require one or more referrals, a workplace Occupational Health Assessment service, telephone support or wish to send an employee to see an Occupational Health Physician we are in a position to help you.

-The Occupational Health Assessment process is essentially very simple:
+The Occupational Health Referral process is essentially very simple:

-1. You complete a referral form (employee details, why, what… type questions).
+1. You complete a referral form (employee details, why, what type questions) on our on-line portal.

 2. We (Everwell & you) discuss and agree the most appropriate review process.